Skip to main content

 Arranged support

-If we arrange your support, an invoice will usually be sent to you on a four weekly basis and you can pay your contribution:
+If we arrange your support, an invoice will usually be sent to you on a four weekly basis.
+You can pay your contribution one of the following ways:

-• By debit or credit card (online or over the phone)
+• Pay online with a debit or credit card

 Both Direct Payments and arranged support